 One important thing to know about cherry blossoms is that there are several kinds.
-According to the forecasts, cherry blossom season is quite short — from late March to early April.
-But that’s just the Somei Yoshino variety we’re talking about.
-Hanami forecasts usually don’t cover the early or late-blooming cherry trees, which are also beautiful.
+According to the official forecasts, cherry blossom season is quite short — from late March to early April.
+But that’s just the Somei-yoshino variety.
+Mid-April onwards is when the late-blooming cherry trees, or yaezakura, put on their show in Tokyo.

 Shogetsu, a variety of late-blooming cherry blossoms